An anonymous donor asked a hospital where it needed help and gave $25 million to make it happen

-(CNN)Children's Hospital of Los Angeles will now be able to help many more kids, thanks to an anonymous $25 million gift.
+(CNN)Children's Hospital Los Angeles will now be able to help many more kids, thanks to an anonymous $25 million gift.

-It is one of the single largest donations in the hospital's history, according to President and CEO Paul Viviano.
+It is one of the largest single donations in the hospital's history, according to president and CEO Paul Viviano.

 "This truly transformative gift comes at a time when demand is growing quickly -- particularly among underserved children in Southern California -- both for pediatric neurological care as well as interventional radiology's broad range of minimally invasive procedures," Viviano said in a statement.